Maya MacGuineas: FixUS

 MacGuineas is also a founder of FixUS, a project of the Committee for a Responsible Federal Budget.
 According to its website, “FixUS is a group of Americans united in shared concern over the divided state of our country.
 We believe that healing these divisions is our highest national priority, and essential to preparing our nation to face the defining challenges of the 21st century.”

 In April 2019, she wrote in USA Today, along with FixUS Director Mike Murphy, “In many ways our budget deficits and ever-rising debt are a symptom and symbol of the deterioration of our politics ...
 As a nation, we have become incapable of making tough choices or achieving bipartisan compromise.
 We are focused on the short term at the expense of the long term.
 And we reward hyper-partisanship over making progress on behalf of the American people.”

 An op-ed by MacGuineas in July 2019 in The Washington Post struck a similar note, “The dysfunctional budget process, the untenable debt situation and the inability to solve the most glaring budget problems — from a tax base riddled with ineffective loopholes, to Social Security, to the need to reform the debt ceiling — reflect the larger corrosive situation of today’s broken governance system.”

+She is an advocate of a carbon tax, which "would regulate pollution far more efficiently than the mounds of regulations and restrictions on the books.
+By design, it would encourage businesses to continue to innovate and invest in new clean energy breakthroughs.
+Raising revenue, protecting the environment, replacing inefficient regulations, and prompting free market solutions is a rare policy no-brainer."